jarilammi/lutheran.radio/README.md

    - Performed at runtime for stricter validation, with caching (10 minutes) and transition support.
    - Complements SPKI by ensuring exact certificate matches, with fallback to ATS during the transition period.

 This dual approach provides defense-in-depth: SPKI handles baseline TLS security and rotations, while full pinning adds runtime enforcement.
-During the transition period (July 27–August 26, 2026), runtime validation allows minor pinning mismatches (trusting ATS/SPKI) to prevent disruptions from certificate updates.
+During the transition period (July 27–August 26, 2026), runtime validation allows pinning mismatches to the known alternate key (trusting ATS/SPKI) to prevent disruptions from certificate updates.

+The app also detects potential device time manipulation by comparing the device time with the server's Date header during validation.
+If a significant discrepancy (beyond 5 minutes) is detected, or if the device is in the transition period but the server is not, transition leniency is disabled.
+This mitigates risks of exploiting the transition window through time manipulation, ensuring stricter enforcement when anomalies are present.

+This check enhances security without additional dependencies, while protecting app users and preserving a seamless streaming experience under normal conditions.

 ### Certificate Renewal Strategy